FirdausHisham/CoffeeWebsite2022/README.md

 # Internet Application Project - 2022

+## Disclaimer!!!
+This project was meant to be my Internet Application Project in 2022 and never update it since then.
+Therefore, please feel free to check it out!

 ## Overview
-This project is a web application that includes a:
+This project is a web application that includes:
 - Login Page
-- Account registration Page
+- Account Registration Page
 - Ordering Page
 - Checkout Page
-- Contact us Page
+- Contact Us Page

 The login page allows users to log in using a local account and order some drinks with tea and coffee filters.